Effective Dynamics of Translationally Invariant Magnetic Schr\"odinger Equations in the High Field Limit: Introduction

+We observe from \eqref{approxsol} and \eqref{phiint} that the solution $\psi^\eps$ is {\it highly oscillatory in time}, with a constant but singular phase $\propto \eps^{-2}$.
+More interestingly, along the $z$-axis the solution exhibits the dispersive behavior of a free particle with {\it effective mass} $M= \lambda_{2}^{-1}$, while also being subject to a {\it strong drift} with velocity $v^\eps= \lambda_{1}/\eps$.
+We shall show in Section 2.2. that $\lambda_1>0$ and given by while the formula for $\lambda_2$ is slightly more involved.
+Such strong drifts along $z$ can can also be observed in numerical simulations of the corresponding classical particle dynamics, see \cite{geniet}.

-Here, the $\mathcal O$-notation should be understood with respect to the $L^2(\R^3)$-norm, cf. Theorem \ref{finRes} for a more precise statement, including an estimate on the time-dependence of the error term.
-The compact support condition on $\widehat a$ is thereby needed to justify the use of $\eta=\eps^{\beta} p$ as a small parameter.
-To this end, one should note that the solution to \eqref{resIVP} is given by
+The compact support condition on $\widehat{a}$ is needed in our approach to justify the use of $\eps =\eps p$ as a small parameter.
+To this end, one should note that the solution to \eqref{resIVP} is to be understood via